Final report for LNC16-379

 We are working with grazing consultants, extension forage specialists, graziers and NRCS grazing specialists in Year 1 and 2 in hands-on field plots to determine how to calibrate, demonstrate, explain, and integrate forage measurement tools that can be used to train professionals and graziers on their usage and value.
 These side-by-side in-field demonstrations will provide great networking and learning that will inform our training materials with robust input from different perspectives.
 We are comparing the tools to gold standard to check for accuracy.
 We will select a subset of tools that provide useful and complementary information, based on our joint learning in Years 1 and 2.
 We will select those accurate tools that are cost-effective and time-efficient that we will will then integrate them into a toolkit (Pasture Productivity Pail-PPP.)

-In Year 3 we will train professionals and graziers on the usage of these tools and interpretation of the resulting data.
-We will also film and photograph demonstrations for training use in Year 3.
+In Year 3 we trained professionals and graziers on the usage of these tools and interpretation of the resulting data.
 We will generate a program with curriculum explaining the integrated usage of these tools to measure forage productivity and relate it to soil health.
 The protocol and videos and list of materials and tools will also reside on appropriate agency websites similar to the Soil Health Bucket program.

-- In year 1 we have been educating the project team members on the usage of the various tools.
-The collaborators represent SFA, MGLA, NRCS, UofM and Thousand Hills Cattle Company so they have networks that they are hopefully reaching out to as we progress on the project.
+- In year 1 we educated the project team members on the usage of the various tools.
+The collaborators represent SFA, MGLA, NRCS, UofM and Thousand Hills Cattle Company so they have networks that they reached out to as we progressed on the project.

-- Training/Workshops/Field Days – In years 2 and 3 a total of 4 workshops will be held on farms of collaborators and key influencers across the state to explain the usage and value of using the quantitative tools being evaluated.
-We estimate 25-30 attendees for each field day.
+- Training/Workshops/Field Days – In years 2 and 3 a total of 3 workshops were held on farms of collaborators and key influencers in Minnesota to explain the usage and value of using the quantitative tools being evaluated.
+We averaged 12-20 attendees for each field day.

-- Educational materials – manual, video, and fact sheets on integrated use of recommended measurement equipment will be generated in year 3.
+- Educational materials – existing video, decision aid (Table 1) and how-to fact sheets on the integrated use of recommended measurement equipment were generated in year 3 and still in development.

 Educational & Outreach Activities

-Pasture walks and discussions with the project team members.
+Pasture walks and discussions with the project team members were done in year 1

 - Understanding of the potential tools available for measuring pasture productivity